Slimaeus/flutter_hutech_classroom/README.md

 ## 🚀 Getting Started

-To get started with the Hutech Classroom Client App, follow the installation instructions outlined below:
+To get started with the Flutter Hutech Classroom, follow the installation instructions outlined below:

 1. Clone this repository: